RobTillaart/Currency/README.md

 - **char \* yuan64(int64_t value)**

-### float/double Wrapper functions
+### Deprecated float/double Wrapper functions

-Experimental, has limitations.
+Deprecated, has serious limitations, therefore commented in the library.

 All assumes 2 decimals except bitcoin which has 6.
 The accuracy of a float is just 7 digits.
-On some platforms (e.g. UNO R3) float == double so it one gets rounding errors.
+On some platforms (e.g. UNO R3) float == double so one gets errors.

 - **char \* bitcoinf(double value)**
 - **char \* dollarf(double value)**